code-and-co/react-native-image-offline/README.md

 <img src="https://raw.githubusercontent.com/code-and-co/react-native-image-offline/master/screenshot.png" width="300" height="500"/>

 ##### `restore`
-First and foremeost, to use this library is important to call the `restore` function so that you can get the completion status back.
+First and foremeost, to use this library it is important to call the `restore` function so that you can get the completion status back.
 See the basic example usage.

 `OfflineImageStore.restore({}, () => {})`